Buy, Lease, or Hire: Choosing the Right Golf Cart Fleet Acquisition Model for Australian Golf Courses product guide

 Conclusion

 For most mid-size Australian golf clubs operating between 30 and 60 carts, a three-to-four-year operating lease with a bundled maintenance component represents the best balance of cost predictability, fleet freshness, and risk management — provided the AASB 16 balance sheet impact is modelled in advance and disclosed appropriately.
-Larger, well-capitalised private clubs with strong internal maintenance teams will often find that outright purchase of a lithium-equipped fleet delivers superior long-term economics.
+Larger, well-capitalised private clubs with strong internal maintenance teams will often find that outright purchase of a lithium-equipped fleet delivers better long-term economics.

 References